NathanLovato/krita-brush-thumbnails-generator/README.md

 # Krita brushes thumbnail generator

+Krita brush presets take time to create.
+On top of the brush settings, you have to draw your own thumbnails one by one, which adds to the workload.
+You'll likely reuse backgrounds and pictograms.
+Editing existing thumbnails can be time-consuming too.
+As your brush set grows, you'll likely have to redesign some older presets as well.

-This tool takes some sprites, Krita brush presets, CSV data and generates new brush thumbnails.
+That's what this brush thumbnail generator is for.
+It takes some sprites, Krita brush presets, CSV data and generates new brush thumbnails.

 ## How to use